-Past NOSB Actions: 10/1995 minutes and vote; 2007 recommendation; 11/2005 sunset recommendation; 10/2010 sunset recommendation; 10/2015 sunset review; 11/2017 sunset recommendation.
+$\textbf{Past NOSB Actions:}\ \underline{10/1995\ minutes\ and\ vote};\ \underline{2007\ recommendation};\ \underline{11/2005\ sunset\ recommendation};$ 10/2010 sunset recommendation; 10/2015 sunset review; 11/2017 sunset recommendation.
 Recent Regulatory Background: Sunset renewal notice effective 3/15/2017 (82 FR 14420).
-Sunset renewal notice effective 10/30/2019 (84 FR 53577)

-Carbon dioxide is used in modified atmosphere packaging, modified atmospheric storage, the freezing of foods, beverage carbonation, as an extracting agent, and for pest control in grain and produce storage.

-It is available in limited supplies from underground wells and as a byproduct of various manufacturing processes.
-All of the processes require purification of the carbon dioxide before being used in food processing and handling.

-Canadian General Standards Board Permitted Substances List Carbonation of wine or mead is prohibited.
-Allowed for controlled atmosphere storage and for storage pest control.

-European Economic Community (EEC) Council Regulation, EC No. 834/2007 and 889/2008 Listed as an allowable processing aid for ingredients of agricultural origin from organic production.

-CODEX Alimentarius Commission, Guidelines for the Production, Processing, Labelling and Marketing of Organically Produced Foods (CXG 32-1999)

-Allowed as a pest control method in storage facilities, and as a processing aid.

-International Federation of Organic Agriculture Movements (IFOAM) Norms

-Approved as processing and post-harvest handling aid (e.g., for flavoring agents).
-Approved as an additive.

-Japan Agricultural Standard (JAS) for Organic Production Approved for use a fumigant in storage facilities.

-According to the 2006 TAP report, the production of carbon dioxide is a byproduct of environmentally damaging processes via air pollution, solid waste streams, and drilling underground wells.
+Sunset renewal notice effective 10/30/2019 (84 FR 53577) Sunset Date: 10/30/2024 Subcommittee Review Use Carbon dioxide is used in modified atmosphere packaging, modified atmospheric storage, the freezing of foods, beverage carbonation, as an extracting agent, and for pest control in grain and produce storage.
+Manufacture Carbon dioxide is available in limited supplies from underground wells and as a byproduct of various manufacturing processes.
+All of the processes require purification of carbon dioxide before being used in food processing and handling.
+International Acceptance Canadian General Standards Board Permitted Substances List Carbonation of wine or mead is prohibited.
+Carbon dioxide is allowed for controlled atmosphere storage and for pest control during storage.
+European Economic Community (EEC) Council Regulation, EC No. 834/2007 and 889/2008 Carbon dioxide is listed as an allowable processing aid for ingredients of agricultural origin from organic production.
+CODEX Alimentarius Commission, Guidelines for the Production, Processing, Labelling and Marketing of Organically Produced Foods (CXG 32-1999) Carbon dioxide is allowed for use as a pest control method in storage facilities and as a processing aid.
+International Federation of Organic Agriculture Movements (IFOAM) Norms Carbon dioxide is approved as a processing and post-harvest handling aid (for flavoring agents, e.g.).
+It is also approved as an additive.
+Japan Agricultural Standard (JAS) for Organic Production Carbon dioxide is approved for use a fumigant in storage facilities.
+Environmental Issues According to the 2006 TAP report, the production of carbon dioxide is a byproduct of environmentally damaging processes via air pollution, solid waste streams, and drilling underground wells.
 Carbon dioxide is a greenhouse gas and its use in organic food production means there may be a delayed release to the atmosphere in some cases.

-This product is on the FDA list of generally recognized as safe products.
-The EPA allows carbon dioxide as a pesticide as a fumigant, insecticide, and rodenticide.

-In the previous sunset review, there was no substantive discussion about this material.
-No public comment supported delisting.
+Discussion Carbon dioxide is on the FDA list of generally recognized as safe (GRAS) products.
+The EPA allows carbon dioxide for use as a fumigant, insecticide, and rodenticide.
+In the previous 2017 sunset review, there was no substantive discussion about this material.
+No public comment supported delisting carbon dioxide.
 There was support for its continued use by food manufacturers and associations.

-- 1. Is carbon dioxide essential for organic food production? - 2.
+Response to the questions posed to stakeholders Questions posed: Is the substance essential for organic food production?
 Since the material was last reviewed, have additional commercially available alternatives emerged?

-Reference: §205.605(b) Synthetics allowed:

-Sodium phosphates-for use only in dairy foods.
+Response summary: In the comments for the April 2022 meeting, only a few comments were made on this material.
+The commenters indicated that carbon dioxide is essential for organic handling and there were no available organic alternatives.
+Loss of this product would be problematic for those using it.
+NOSB Review Public comments pointed to the essentiality of carbon dioxide, for its many uses including pest control, chilling food, and carbonation.
+There are no alternative products available for these functions.
+Carbon dioxide is widely used by certified organic handlers.
+The commenters overwhelming support relisting carbon dioxide.
+Justification for Vote The NOSB finds carbon dioxide compliant with the Organic Foods Production Act (OFPA) and/or 7 CFR 205.600(b) and is not proposing removal.
+NOSB Vote Motion to remove carbon dioxide from the National List Motion by: Carolyn Dimitri Seconded by: Kim Huseman Yes: 0 No: 15 Abstain: 0 Recuse: 0 Absent: 0 Motion failed Sodium phosphates Reference: §205.605(b) Synthetics allowed: Sodium phosphates-for use only in dairy foods.
 Technical Report: 2001 TAP; 2016 TR (phosphates).
 Petition: 2001.